lab1092/blender-manual_ja/manual/extensions/python/add_ons.rst

 *******
-Add-Ons
+Add-ons
 *******

-*Add-On* is the general term for any optional script that extends Blender's functionality.
-They are found in the *Add-Ons* tab of the *User Preferences* window.
-This tab allows to install, enable and disable Add-Ons.
+*Add-on* is the general term for any optional script that extends Blender's functionality.
+They are found in the *Add-ons* tab of the *User Preferences* window.
+This tab allows to install, enable and disable Add-ons.
-Blender comes with some useful Add-Ons already, but you can also add your own, or any interesting ones you find on the web.
-The `Scripts Catalog <http://wiki.blender.org/index.php/Extensions:2.6/Py/Scripts>`__ provides an index of Add-Ons that are included with Blender as well as listing a number of external Add-Ons.
+Blender comes with some useful Add-ons already, but you can also add your own, or any interesting ones you find on the web.
+The `Scripts Catalog <http://wiki.blender.org/index.php/Extensions:2.6/Py/Scripts>`__ provides an index of Add-ons that are included with Blender as well as listing a number of external Add-ons.

 .. figure:: /images/Userpref_addons_en_oct20_2013.jpg